collarmc/collar/README.md

 Online services for minecraft mods.

 ## Features
-* Create long running groups or short lived parties of players to share coordinates, waypoints and chat.
+* Create long running groups or short lived parties of players to share coordinates, waypoints and chat
-* Uploading and distributing player textures, such as capes and avatars.
+* Encrypted private waypoints
 * Server stored friend lists
+* Uploading and distributing player textures, such as capes and avatars
 * Custom message formats for private, group and nearby messaging (build your own mod!)
-* Messaging and coordinte sharing is end to end encrypted using an implementation of [Signal's](https://signal.org) encryption protocol.
+* Messaging and coordinte sharing is end to end encrypted using an implementation of [Signal's](https://signal.org) encryption protocol
-* Server stored Waypoints

 ## Coming soon
 * emotes using the [Emotecraft](https://github.com/KosmX/emotes) format.